Check Bluetooth Adapter Version on Linux

-PowerADM.com / Linux / Check Bluetooth Adapter Version on Linux
+PowerADM.com / Linux / Check Bluetooth Adapter Version and Status on Linux

-In this article, we’ll look at how to find out the version of the Bluetooth adapter on a Linux computer or laptop.
+In this article, we’ll look at how to check for Bluetooth adapters on a Linux computer or laptop, and how to find out the Bluetooth version.

-Run the following command to display the MAC addresses of your Bluetooth adapters and their versions:
+You can filter the output of the btmgmt tool to get the MAC addresses of Bluetooth adapters and their versions with the command:

-You can also use the deprecated hciconfig and hcitool utilities to get Bluetooth info.
-On Ubuntu Linux, open a console and run the command:
+You can also use the legacy hciconfig and hcitool tools to get Bluetooth information.
+On Ubuntu Linux, open a terminal and run the command:

 Find the lines: